btkostner/silverblue/README.md

 sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/btkostner/silverblue:edge
 ```

+## Changes

+- Exports a ton of env variables to enforce the usage of the [XDG Base Directory Specification](https://xdgbasedirectoryspecification.com/).
+Use [xdg-ninja](https://github.com/b3nj5m1n/xdg-ninja) to ensure this list is kept up to date and working.

 ## License

 Unless otherwise stated, code in this repository is licensed under [Apache License 2.0](LICENSE)